 Before taking the NEH chairmanship, Mr. Cole was Distinguished Professor of Art History and Professor of Comparative Literature at Indiana University in Bloomington.
 In 2008, he received the President’s Medal from the University for “excellence in service, achievement and teaching.”
 In 2006, Governor Mitch Daniels awarded Mr. Cole the Sagamore of the Wabash, which recognizes individuals who have brought distinction to the state of Indiana.

 Born in Ohio, Mr. Cole earned his B.A. from Case Western Reserve University, a master’s degree from Oberlin College, and a doctorate from Bryn Mawr College.
-He is a recipient of nine honorary doctorate degrees.
+He was a recipient of nine honorary doctorate degrees.
 For two years he was the William E. Suida Fellow at the Kunsthistorisches Institut in Florence.
-Mr. Cole has held fellowships and grants from the Guggenheim Foundation, the American Council of Learned Societies, the Kress Foundation, the American Philosophical Society, and the Center for Medieval and Renaissance Studies at the University of California, Los Angeles.
-He is a corresponding member of the Accademia Senese degli Intronati, the oldest learned society in Europe.
+Mr. Cole held fellowships and grants from the Guggenheim Foundation, the American Council of Learned Societies, the Kress Foundation, the American Philosophical Society, and the Center for Medieval and Renaissance Studies at the University of California, Los Angeles.
+He was a corresponding member of the Accademia Senese degli Intronati, the oldest learned society in Europe.

 Mr. Cole served as a delegate on the U.S. National Commission for the United Nations Educational, Scientific, and Cultural Organization (UNESCO), on the boards of the Woodrow Wilson Center and the Norman Rockwell Museum, and as a Senate-appointed member of the National Advisory Committee on Institutional Quality and Integrity.
-He is currently a member of the boards of American Heritage and the Jack Miller Center.
+He was also a member of the boards of American Heritage and the Jack Miller Center.
 In 2010, Mr. Cole was appointed by Governor Mitch Daniels to a three-year term on Indiana University’s Board of Trustees.

 In 2008, President George W. Bush awarded Mr. Cole the Presidential Citizens Medal “for his work to strengthen our national memory and ensure that our country’s heritage is passed on to future generations.”
 The medal is second only to the Presidential Medal of Freedom among the honors the President can confer upon a civilian.
 Also in 2008, Mr. Cole was decorated Knight of the Grand Cross, the highest honor of the Republic of Italy.